eenblam/RepCalc/README.md

 ## Format restrictions of input files

--The arrangement of columns is irrelevant, as their positions may be specified in both GUI and command line modes.
+- The arrangement of columns is irrelevant, as their positions may be specified in both GUI and command line modes.
--The ”class/subclass” structure used by RepeatMasker for the transposable element ID strings is critical.
+- The ”class/subclass” structure used by RepeatMasker for the transposable element ID strings is critical.

 ## Usage:  Graphical Mode